Information About the COVID-19 Vaccines

 Below are some helpful answers to the most frequently asked questions we receive about the COVID-19 vaccines.

-Vaccines expose us to pieces of either a bacteria or a virus.
+Vaccines expose us to pieces of either a bacterium or a virus.
 Our body’s immune system responds by making antibodies that fight against those pieces.
 The goal is that if we are exposed to the real bacteria or virus in the future, our body will recognize it and use the antibodies to fight it off.

 All vaccines are closely studied and tested, including the vaccines for COVID-19.
 The FDA reviews all vaccines for safety before allowing them onto the market.
 Once they are on the market, we continue to monitor them closely.
 If any concerns arise, the FDA quickly responds and updates its guidelines and recommendations.